-The stunning Hôtel Barrière Le Majestic surely boasts one of the (if not *the*) best locations for those that want to be right in the midst of all the action at Cannes Film Festival, as it’s situated right on La Croisette, with picture-perfect views of the red carpet, though if that’s not your thing, the hotel also offers the dreamiest vistas of the Mediterranean.
-Le Majestic, a member of Leading Hotels of the World, is also positioned right in the midst of the idyllic town, so you can just as easily step out of the hotel and go for a stroll through the shops as you can walk right down onto the beach.
+The stunning Hôtel Barrière Le Majestic surely boasts one of the (if not *the*) best locations in Cannes, as it’s situated right on La Croisette, facing the Palais des Festivals, with the dreamiest vistas of the Mediterranean Sea.
+Le Majestic, a member of Leading Hotels of the World, is also positioned right in the heart of Cannes; it’s just a five-minute walk to Rue d’Antibes, the major shopping district with all the best luxury shops, so you can just as easily step out of the hotel and go for a stroll to see the boutiques as you can walk right down onto the beach.

-Le Majestic, which first opened its doors in 1926, is comprised of 349 rooms, including 92 suites—at peak occupancy, the hotel can host around 700 total guests.
-There are two main restaurants; there’s the Mediterranean-focused Paradiso Nicole and Pierre, as well as Le Fouquet’s, which offers similar cuisine to the iconic brasserie of the same name in Paris, and there’s also a beach restaurant.
+Le Majestic, which first opened its doors in 1926, is comprised of 349 rooms, including 92 suites—at peak occupancy, the 5-star hotel can host around 700 total guests.
+There are two main restaurants; there’s the on-site Mediterranean-focused Paradiso Nicole and Pierre, as well as Le Fouquet’s, which offers similar cuisine to the iconic brasserie of the same name in Paris, and there’s also a beach restaurant.
 The ultra-luxe Spa Diane Barrière is a must-visit if you’re staying at the hotel; it’s one of the few spas that offer incredible Biologique Recherche treatments, including facials and massages.
+There’s also a sauna, hammam and fitness center.
 For those that want to continue in the film festival vein, consider booking the hotel’s personal cinema projection room.